 We did some in-depth research on the pros and cons of pretentious posts.
 The answers may surprise you.

-Here are five reasons we found for why you should not fake happiness on social media… or anywhere for that matter.
+Here are seven reasons we found for why you should not fake happiness on social media… or anywhere for that matter.

 1. It's possible that pretending to be happy will make you sick.

 According to an ongoing study in Germany, being pushed to act happy creates health concerns ranging from depression to cardiovascular disorders.